KronosTheLate/EasyFFTs.jl/README.md

 spectrum is not computed, and not returned.
 This reduces computation and allocations, without loss of information.
 If you want both sides of the spectrum, use `easymirror`, with usage demonstrated in the docstring.

+In case you also want to compute the "as the mathematicians define it" [Discrete Fourier Transform](https://en.wikipedia.org/wiki/Discrete_Fourier_transform), this package reexports everything exported from FFTW, so that `using EasyFFTs; fft(rand(100))` is equivalent to `using FFTW; fft(rand(100))`.
+The only difference between `using EasyFFTs` and `using FFTW` is therefore that EasyFFTs exports a few extra functions that mainly facilitate visualization of the spectrum.

 # Examples
-It is much easier to explain by example, so let's show some examples of how to use this package.
+It is easier to explain by example, so view the examples below as a light introduction to all function defined in `EasyFFTs`, and how to use them.

 ## Setup
 First, we need something to analyze.
 Let's define some sample-timestamps: